isomerpages/nhg-csdo/_clinician-scientist/NHG LKCMedicine Clinician Scientist Career Scheme (CSCS).md

 </li>
 <li>
 <p>Interested clinicians are strongly encouraged to contact the CSCS Secretariat
-for discussion on suitability of the Programme prior to submitting a Letter of Intent (LOI).</p>
+for discussion on suitability of the Programme prior to applying.</p>
 <p></p>
 </li>
 <li>